top of page

 The verb 'argue' has its origins in the Latin word 'arguere,' which meant 'to make clear' or 'to prove.'
 This Latin term was associated with presenting evidence or making a case in a persuasive manner.
 Over time, 'arguere' evolved into 'arguare' in Old French and eventually became 'argue' in Middle English.
 The transition of meaning from 'making clear' to 'engaging in a verbal dispute or disagreement' is fascinating.
 It reflects how, in the act of arguing, individuals attempt to make their viewpoints clear and, in doing so, may clash with opposing perspectives.
 Thus, the etymology of 'argue' illustrates the evolution of language and the intricate ways in which words can adapt to convey different nuances of communication.

-Quiz: Find the meaning of argue
+Quiz: Find the meaning of the verb argue:

 Try Again!